What’s in This Article

 Your total cost depends on the zones you pass through and the time of day.
 Peak hours cost more than off-peak hours.

-Taking a train from Zone 2 to Zone 3 through Zone 1 will cost extra.
+Taking a train from Zone 2 to Zone 3 through Zone 1 costs extra.
 Taking an Overground train that goes around the center saves you money.

 Duration and Ticket Types

-Your ticket duration also matters.
-Daily caps apply automatically to Oyster and Contactless cards.
+Daily caps apply automatically to Oyster and contactless cards.
 Once you spend a specific amount in one day, all your other rides that day are free.

-Weekly Capping: Contactless cards also use a Monday through Sunday weekly cap.
-If you travel every day in a calendar week, you will never pay more than the price of a Weekly Travelcard.
+Weekly Capping: Contactless cards also use a Monday-through-Sunday weekly cap.
+If you travel every day in a calendar week, you’ll never pay more than the price of a Weekly Travelcard.

 Cost Comparison by Zones